lextm/jekyll-theme-chirpy/_posts/2014-2-22-parallel-mono-environments-some-update.md

 # Migrating to Git

-Mono source code is now fully hosted on GitHub, so you don’t need source tarballs any more, and can directly go to https://github.com/mono to grab the Git clones.
+Mono source code is now fully hosted on GitHub, so you don't need source tarballs any more, and can directly go to https://github.com/mono to grab the Git clones.

-Autogen.sh and bootstrap-*
+# Autogen.sh and bootstrap-*

-Make sure you execute “./autogen.sh — prefix=/opt/mono” if you cannot see configure.
-For gtk-sharp, you need to run “./bootstrap-* — prefix=/opt/mono”.
+Make sure you execute `./autogen.sh — prefix=/opt/mono` if you cannot see `configure`.
+For gtk-sharp, you need to run `./bootstrap-* — prefix=/opt/mono`.

 # Choose the Correct Branch

-Don’t build everything from master branch, as sometimes you cannot get it compiled.
+Don't build everything from master branch, as sometimes you cannot get it compiled.

 For mono, you should use mono-3.2.8-branch to get 3.2.8.
 Mono master is currently broken.